ScanVan/sfs-framework/README.md

 # Overview

-_Note : This framework is under active developments.
-The master branch contains the current state of the framework._

 This framework implements an experimental structure from motion pipeline designed for _true_ spherical image.
 From an sequence of _true_ spherical images, the pipeline is designed to take advantage of the specificity of such images to compute the 3D structure of the environment captured on the images.
 It implement a novel optimization algorithm that is able to deduce the pose of the image based on the matching features.

 The considered _true_ spherical images are characterized by the centrality of the camera that captured them.
 A camera able to capture _true_ spherical is then understood as a camera that focus all rays of light on the same and unique focal point, producing parallax-free panoramic images.